JacquesJnr/JacquesJnr/README.md

 My pinned repos are some of my best work, you'll find them all with README's explaining the project & the work I contributed to them.
 See my games in action on YouTube or Itch!

 #### **Current Project:** 🚧
-*Glowing Garden*
+[Glowing Garden on Itch.io](https://activeduckstudio.itch.io/glowing-garden) 🍄 Available on Windows & MacOS.

 A 2D, relaxing, casual mushroom growing game about an adventurous fungal friend.
-[Glowing Garden on Itch.io](https://activeduckstudio.itch.io/glowing-garden) 🍄 Available on Windows & MacOS.

 #### **Favorite Project:** 🙌
 [Reject Humanity: Return to Monkey](https://github.com/JacquesJnr/GAME-202-Reject-Humanity ) 🐵 - Alt Control Monkey Simulator.